4screens/express-winston/Readme.md

     level: String, // log level to use, the default is "info".
     statusLevels: Boolean // different HTTP status codes caused log messages to be logged at different levels (info/warn/error), the default is false
     skip: function(req, res) // function to determine if logging is skipped, defaults to false
+    extraMeta: Object // additional meta data to pass to logger
 ```

 To use winston's existing transports, set `transports` to the values (as in key-value) of the `winston.default.transports` object.
 This may be done, for example, by using underscorejs: `transports: _.values(winston.default.transports)`.